pureYu/django_rest_expenses/README.md

 otherwise goes red.

 Groups:

 regular_user (can CRUD their own records) user_manager (can CRUD users, except their groups) admin (can CRUD all records and users)

+And tests should be added (review DRF testing section)

 Test users: